 I was born in London in 1972, but was irreversibly affected by watching too many episodes of the cult British children's TV programme Mr Benn when I was little.
 I've since spent most of my adult life trying to emulate Mr Benn's ability to visit the costume shop down the road, walk through the back door, and find myself in the midst of a foreign adventure.

-I grew up and live occasionally in West London.
+I grew up in West London.
 I believe I was perhaps born a latino in a previous life — i.e. I'm always late and I like hammocks — but I attended a French lycée in London for my entire schooling.
 So now I reckon I'm just plain confused.

 While living there, I wrote for an online news site, VHeadline, as well as for the fledgling Environment News Service, which is still going strong today.